Battle of Bayonne: Aftermath

 The Allies lost 838 men, 150 of whom were killed, including Major General Hay, 455 wounded and 233 captured including Hope.
-Historian Charles Oman suggested that the Allies' unusual 1:3 killed-to-wounded ratio can be explained by the fact that most of the 233 missing were wounded and captured when the picket lines were overrun.
+Historian Charles Oman suggested that the Allies' unusual 1:3 killed-to-wounded ratio could be due to most of the 233 recorded as captured having been wounded, then taken prisoner when the picket lines were overrun.
 The French reported losing 11 officers and 100 men killed, 42 officers and 736 men wounded, and 16 men missing, a total of 905 casualties.
 Total losses in the siege, including the battle on 14 April, were 1,600 French killed and wounded, plus 400 captured.
 The Allies lost a total of 1,700 killed and wounded, and 300 captured.
 Gaston Bodart gave losses for the battle and siege as 2,000 on each side.
 According to Bodart, the Allies employed 25,000 troops during the siege while the French defenders numbered 14,000.
-Digby Smith credited Hope's corps with 29,500 troops but Oman wrote that Hope had 31,000 at the end of February.
+Digby Smith credited Hope's corps with 29,500 troops while Oman wrote that Hope had 31,000 at the end of February.

 Late on 12 April 1814, two officers, one French and one British, arrived at Wellington's headquarters at Toulouse to inform him that Napoleon had been deposed.
 The envoys were sent to Soult's headquarters where they arrived the following day and presented official documents.
 However, Soult refused to accept the legitimacy of the papers, but asked for an armistice from Wellington which was refused.
 Meanwhile, the French officer proceeded to Marshal Louis-Gabriel Suchet's headquarters where the documents were immediately accepted as legitimate; Suchet submitted to the new government and requested an armistice from Wellington.
 On 17 April, after Soult received a message from Marshal Louis-Alexandre Berthier that Napoleon had abdicated, Soult submitted and signed an armistice with Wellington.